 - Example:

-- The sample confusion matrix below shows a confusion matrix for a classification task with the three (c=3) output classes: A, B and C. The test set used to evaluate the algorithm contained 100 cases with a distribution of 30 As, 35 Bs and 35 Cs.
+- A confusion matrix for a classification task with the three (c=3) output classes: A, B and C. The test set used to evaluate the algorithm contained 100 cases with a distribution of 30 As, 35 Bs and 35 Cs.
 A perfect classifier would have only made predictions along the diagonal, but the results below show that the algorithm was only correct on (20+25+24)/100 = 69% of the cases.
-The matrix also shows that the classifier often confuses dairy for cans (11 incorrect) and cans for dairy (9 wrong).
+The matrix can be used to infer that the classifier often confuses dairy for cans (11 incorrect) and cans for dairy (9 wrong).
+This matrix also includes summations of the rows and columns.

 References

-- In the field of artificial intelligence, a confusion matrix is a visualization tool typically used in supervised learning (in unsupervised learning it is typically called a matching matrix).
-Each column of the matrix represents the instances in a predicted class, while each row represents the instances in an actual class.
-One benefit of a confusion matrix is that it is easy to see if the system is confusing two classes (i.e. commonly mislabelling one as another).
+- In the field of machine learning and specifically the problem of statistical classification, a confusion matrix, also known as an error matrix, is a specific table layout that allows visualization of the performance of an algorithm, typically a supervised learning one (in unsupervised learning it is usually called a matching matrix).
+Each row of the matrix represents the instances in a predicted class while each column represents the instances in an actual class (or vice versa).
+The name stems from the fact that it makes it easy to see if the system is confusing two classes (i.e. commonly mislabeling one as another).

 1998